resourcesync/source-framework/README.md

 ![components](img/comp_02.png)

 _Fig.
-1. Component Diagram for a ResourceSync Source Framework_
+1. Component Diagram for a ResourceSync Source Framework.
+Optional components and interfaces are in dotted lines._

 ### Generic Framework
 The `generic framework` houses all functionality needed to do a complete ReourceSync